 (a) Each delivery vessel uses submerged fill when receiving gasoline; and

-(b) The displaced vapors from filling each tank are prevented from being released to the atmosphere through use of a vapor tight vapor balance system, or equivalent system as approved in writing by the Department.
+(b) The displaced vapors from filling each tank are prevented from being released to the atmosphere through use of a vapor tight vapor balance system, or equivalent system as approved in writing by DEQ.
 All equipment associated with the vapor balance system shall be maintained to be vapor tight and in good working order.

-(2) No person shall transfer or allow the transfer of gasoline from a delivery vessel, which was filled at a bulk gasoline terminal; or a bulk gasoline plant, with a daily throughput of 4,000 or more gallons based on a 30-day rolling average, located within the Portland-Vancouver AQMA; to a new or existing gasoline dispensing facility tank with a capacity of 1,500 gallons or more, unless:

-(a) Each gasoline dispensing facility tank uses submerged fill when receiving gasoline; and

-(b) The displaced vapors from filling each tank are prevented from being released to the atmosphere through use of a vapor tight vapor balance system, or equivalent system as approved in writing by the Department.
-All equipment associated with the vapor balance system shall be maintained to be vapor tight and in good working order.

-(3) No person shall transfer or allow the transfer of gasoline from a delivery vessel to a new gasoline dispensing facility tank unless the gasoline dispensing facility tank uses submerged fill when receiving gasoline.

-(4) Gasoline shall be handled in a manner to prevent spillage, discharge into sewers, storage in open containers, or handled in any other manner that would result in evaporation.
+(3) Gasoline shall be handled in a manner to prevent spillage, discharge into sewers, storage in open containers, or handled in any other manner that would result in evaporation.
 If more than five gallons are spilled, the operator shall report the spillage in accordance with OAR 340-214-0300 to 340-214-0350.

-(5) Compliance with subsection (1)(a) and (2)(a) of this rule shall be determined by visual inspection to ensure minimal spillage of gasoline and proper installation of bottom loading couples.
+(4) Compliance with subsection (1)(a) of this rule shall be determined by visual inspection to ensure minimal spillage of gasoline and proper installation of bottom loading couples.

-(6) Compliance with subsection (1)(b) and (2)(b) of this rule shall be determined by verification of use of equipment approved by the Department and/or by testing and monitoring in accordance with applicable portions of OAR 340-232-0100 and/or Method 31 and/or 32 on file with the Department.
+(5) Compliance with subsection (1)(b) of this rule shall be determined by verification of use of equipment approved by DEQ and/or by testing and monitoring in accordance with applicable portions of OAR 340-232-0100 and/or Method 31 and/or 32 on file with DEQ.

-(7) The owner or operator of a gasoline delivery vessel shall maintain the vessel to be vapor tight at all times, in accordance with OAR 340- 232-0100(1), if such vessel is part of a vapor balance system required by subsection (1)(b) or (2)(b) of this rule.
+(6) The owner or operator of a gasoline delivery vessel shall maintain the vessel to be vapor tight at all times, in accordance with OAR 340- 232-0100(1), if such vessel is part of a vapor balance system required by subsection (1)(b) of this rule.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]